NDIS Provider Renewal

-This is the situation for providers in New South Wales and South Australia, where the National Quality and Safeguarding Framework (QSF) has been introduced.
+This is the situation for all providers (except Western Australia), when the National Quality and Safeguarding Framework (QSF) is introduced.

 Under the QSF, which is being phased in across Australia, a more rigorous process for applications has been adopted.
 It includes a self-assessment module that commits the provider to create and submit numerous policy and procedure documents during audit and store on their PRODA account.